christmas-kittenIt’s a wonderful thing to give, and we all have good intentions when shopping for truly special gifts for our loved ones.

 It is essential to introduce everyone who lives in the home, from children to housemates to other pets, to the new pet before adoption.
 In fact, many shelters require this.
 There’s nothing to lose, but important lessons to gain.
 For instance, the adoptive family may discover that their resident dog requires a bit more training in the “down-stay” so that he or she doesn’t relentlessly pursue the new addition.
 Or a housemate’s allergy may act up in the presence of specific animals.

-Remember, no surprises are good surprises when it comes to animals this holiday season.
-Have a great one, and congratulations to all of you who will adopt and bring a homeless pet into your heart and home the right way.
+Congratulations to all of you who will adopt and bring a homeless pet into your heart and home the right way.

 And what is that “right way”?
 See our articles about setting up a “base camp,” cat-to-cat introductions, and cat-to-dog introductions for all the details on bringing a new pet into your heart and home.